yichizhng/bwt/README.md

 Implementation of a constant time rank index (for the Occ() function lookup) Uses O(n) auxiliary memory (to hold partial indices)

+seqpt.c
+I/O functions for storing FM-indexes to file and reading them from file Note that they are stored as binary files and therefore not really amenable to editing (not that there would be much editing possible)

 smw.c
-Implementation of a dynamic programming algorithm (currently Needleman-Wunsch, which does global alignments; the idea is that we pass it shorter sequences so that its O(mn) running time becomes irrelevant)
+Implementation of a dynamic programming algorithm (currently Needleman-Wunsch, which does global alignments; the idea is that we pass it shorter sequences so that its O(mn) running time becomes irrelevant) for sequence alignment

-TODO: Rewrite and test maximal exact match search (where'd it go?)